kbromer/GovWatcher/README.md

 Credits
 -------
-Inspired by Iraq and Afghanistan Veterans of America and Exponent Partners.
+Based on work by Iraq and Afghanistan Veterans of America and Exponent Partners.